derushio/ItnavCoronaSDKBootcamp/breakoutSample/allCode.md

     elseif (event.phase == "ended") then
         ballStabilization()

-        -- Delete block when hitting block
+        -- Delete block when contact
         if (event.other.tag == "block") then
             local hitBlock = event.other
             deleteBlock(hitBlock.index)